 Shut down instances

-Process instances can be shut down from the Process Library Status viewer, the process context menu in the tree, or the entity editor.
+Service class instances can be shut down from the Process Library Status viewer or the service class context menu in the tree.
 In the Process Library Status viewer or the tree, right-click on the instance and select Stop > Shut Down Q Process.
-In the process editor, click the Stop button.

 - It reads the same CSV file as the start up script.

 - To run script use this command: